HonzaCuhel/dtu_mlops_project/README.md

 │   ├── hydra_usage_example.py  <- script for showing how to work with hydra
 │   ├── train_model.py          <- script for training the model
 │   └── predict_model.py        <- script for predicting from a model
 │
+├── front_end            <- Source code for building a FE app │
+├── models               <- Trained and serialized models, model predictions, or model summaries │
+├── pyproject.toml       <- Project configuration file
+│
+├── reports              <- Generated analysis as HTML, PDF, LaTeX, etc.
+│   └── figures          <- Generated graphics and figures to be used in reporting │
+├── requirements.txt     <- The requirements file for reproducing the analysis environment │
+├── requirements_dev.txt <- The requirements file for reproducing the analysis environment │
+├── tests                <- Test files
+│
 └── LICENSE              <- Open-source license if one is chosen
 ```